Gusano: Cuban nationalism

 Literary scholar Lillian Manzor claims that the denigration of the post-1959 Cuban diaspora as "gusanos", enflames a stark divide within Cuban national identity.
 Two separate Cuban communities arise from this divide, each modeled off the rejection of the other as an absolute evil.
-Fidelista Cubans reject anything related to the "gusano" diaspora, in an effort to embody it's opposite: the Cuban new man; while Miami exiles seek to reject anything related to revolutionary Cuba, embracing the identity of Cuba's blunt enemy as portrayed in the gusano stereotype.
+Fidelista Cubans reject anything related to the "gusano" diaspora, in an effort to embody its opposite: the Cuban new man; while Miami exiles seek to reject anything related to revolutionary Cuba, embracing the identity of Cuba's blunt enemy as portrayed in the gusano stereotype.
 Literary scholar Christina M. García asserts that the Cuban state views human life in general in a strict binary, where one is hopefully a Cuban new man, in rejection of the "gusano" dissident.

 Anthropologist Denise Blum claims that the denigration of dissidents as "gusanos" is done to evoke a patriotic passion to support the Cuban state.
 When internal enemies are dubbed "gusanos", they are always classed together as one enemy force, despite their differences, and are considered in legion with Cuba's foreign enemy: American imperialism.
 This rhetoric reinforces a narrative where the Cuban state represents a simple good, while it opposes a supposedly unified horde of evil enemies.
 Literary scholar Enrique Morales-Diaz asserts that a Cuban only becomes labeled a "gusano" once they have somehow ruptured from the simplistic good versus evil dichotomy of Marxist-Leninist rhetoric, which then makes the troubling Cuban an obstacle in the homogenizing of the Cuban nation.
 Gusanos are then considered "counter-revolutionaries" in legion with foreign imperialists, creating the impression that anything outside the bounds of Cuban revolutionary ideology is all equally severe and condemnable.

 Cultural scholar José Esteban Muñoz asserts that the denigration of post-1959 Cuban emigrants as "gusanos", constructs a "big Other" for revolutionary Cubans, which is used as an Other to project guilt onto.
 A phenomenon part of a greater dynamic of guilt projection done by both Cuban exiles, and Fidelista Cubans, onto each other, splitting the greater Cuban nation.

 Latino Studies scholar Miguel A. De La Torre states that the denigration of Cuban emigrants as "gusanos" within Cuba, creates a constant sense of ethnic homelessness amongst diasporic Cubans.
 Cuban refugees are never fully accepted as fellow countrymen by all Americans in their host country, because they are Hispanic, while they are often considered traitors in their home country.